Kireedam (2007 film): Production

 The film was announced in September 2006 as a collaboration between producer Balaji and Ajith, and was to be co-produced by the Mumbai-based production company Adlabs.
-Vijay, a former assistant of Malayalam director Priyadarshan (who directed Hindi remake of 'Kireedam' Gardish, released in 1993) made his directorial debut with Kireedam after working as an ad film maker and chose to remake the 1989 film of the same name directed by Sibi Malayil and written by A. K. Lohithadas.
+Vijay made his directorial debut with Kireedam after working as an ad filmmaker and chose to remake the 1989 film of the same name directed by Sibi Malayil.
+He was a former assistant to Malayalam director Priyadarshan, who directed Gardish, the Hindi remake of Kireedam.

 Ajith Kumar was signed to appear in the lead role with Trisha, Rajkiran, Saranya and Vivek also a part of the cast, while the cinematographer was Tirru, music was composed by G. V. Prakash Kumar and the film was edited by Anthony.
 Vijay revealed that he "reworked about 80 per cent" from the original version.
 The film was briefly renamed Magudam, before being changed again.
-The film marked comeback of production company Sujatha film Arts into film production after 17 years.
+The film marked the comeback of production company Sujatha film Arts into film production after 17 years.

-The first schedule of shooting took place at Rajamundhry.
-In the 20 days schedule, some crucial scenes were shot with Ajith, which included a fight scene with Ajay Kumar who plays a rowdy here.
+The first schedule of shooting took place in Rajamundry.
+In the 20-day schedule, some crucial scenes were shot with Ajith, including a fight scene with Ajay.
 Choreographed by stunt master Super Subbarayan, it had Ajith taking on Ajay and members of his gang.
 The second schedule continued in Chennai.
 A lavish set was erected by art director Selvakumar.
-A fight scene was shot here too between Ajith, Ajay Kumar and 20 stunt men who played Ajay’s henchmen.
+A fight scene was shot here too between Ajith, Ajay, and 20 stuntmen who played Ajay’s henchmen.
 Ennore harbour was the venue of some more stunt scenes.